 About Iowa Wine

 Iowa wine is special and unique in its very own way, thanks to the varietals of grapes that are used to produce the wines made in our state.
-Iowa vineyards grow what is known as cold-climate grapes, which are grapes specifically bred and designed to withstand our harsh Midwestern winters.
-These aren't your Chardonnay or Merlot grapes growing here in Iowa, but more fruitier and less tannic varietals such as Brianna, Vignoles, Frontenac and Marechal Foch.
-After all, wines do start on the vine, so it's only natural that each wine featuring a different type of grape tastes a bit different.
+Iowa vineyards grow what is known as cold-hardy grapes, which are grapes specifically tailored to our region's climate.
+These aren't your standard 'been around the block a time or two", mass-market wines being made here in Iowa - they're fresh, fruitier and less tannic varietals such as Brianna, Vignoles, Frontenac and Marechal Foch, handcrafted in styles that will blow your tastebuds away.

-So plan your next staycation exploring Iowa’s nearly 100 wineries across the state and the different varieties of wine they offer to find YOUR new favorite wine.
+Iowa wineries are making award-winning wines from exciting new grapes that many mainstream consumers have yet to experience - all the more reason to plan your next weekend adventure visiting Iowa wineries for a relaxing, friendly and downright fun time!
+So plan your next staycation exploring Iowa’s nearly 100 wineries across the state and the different styles and varietals they offer to find YOUR new favorite wine.

 Still not convinced?
 Check out these articles below for more reasons why you should sip & stay awhile.